rascol/Raspberry-Pi-PPS-Client/README.md

 <p align="center"><img src="figures/time.png" alt="Interpretation of accuracy and precision" width=""/></p>

-Figure 4 is the distribution of measured times relative to a true time of 800,000 microseconds into each second for a typical Raspberry Pi 3 from the units tested.
+Figure 4 is the distribution of measured times relative to a true time of 800,000 microseconds into each second for a typical Raspberry Pi 3 from 10 units tested over a 24 hour period.

 <p align="center"><img src="figures/InterruptTimerDistrib.png" alt="Time Parameters" width=""/></p>